awsdocs/aws-codedeploy-user-guide/doc_source/welcome.md

 #### Blue/Green Deployment on an Amazon ECS Compute Platform<a name="blue-green-ecs-compute-type"></a>

-If you're using the Amazon ECS compute platform, production traffic shifts from your Amazon ECS service's original task set to a replacement task set all at once\.
+If you're using the Amazon ECS compute platform, you must choose one of the following deployment configuration types to specify how traffic is shifted from the original Amazon ECS task set to the new Amazon ECS task set:
++ **Canary**: Traffic is shifted in two increments\.
+You can choose from predefined canary options that specify the percentage of traffic shifted to your updated Amazon ECS task set in the first increment and the interval, in minutes, before the remaining traffic is shifted in the second increment\.
++ **Linear**: Traffic is shifted in equal increments with an equal number of minutes between each increment\.
+You can choose from predefined linear options that specify the percentage of traffic shifted in each increment and the number of minutes between each increment\.
++ **All\-at\-once**: All traffic is shifted from the original Amazon ECS task set to the updated Amazon ECS task set all at once\.

 For more information about the Amazon ECS deployment configuration, see [ Deployment Configurations on an Amazon ECS Compute Platform ](deployment-configurations.md#deployment-configuration-ecs)\.